Renaldas0/A-Z_designers/README.md

 (Edit and Delete options only show for admin users) Further for all users the size option allows a user to select what size to get the product in and then the quantity of this product in selected size to add.
 ![product_detail_template](https://user-images.githubusercontent.com/97538312/221410456-a84bdd77-1381-4bf5-b791-8791959d1b0e.png)
 At the bottom of the product detail page, above the footer is where you can find the reviews.
-If there are no reviews for the product the text will show this
+If there are no reviews for the product the text will show this.
-The option to add a review is show to all (Logged in) users
+ The option to **add a review** is show to all (Logged in) users
 ![no_reviews_text](https://user-images.githubusercontent.com/97538312/221410723-eb009f13-b4e1-42b1-b6e6-df0bd594250f.png)
 If a product has reviews left on it, the user can click to see all reviews on a separate page [reviews]
 ![see_all_reviews_button](https://user-images.githubusercontent.com/97538312/221410467-119b1aea-5c0b-45ef-b4df-6e21774ca0b6.png)